-Audit and Risk Committee (ARC) comprises four Board members.
+Audit and Risk Committee (ARC) comprises up to four Board members.
 The role of ARC is to support the Board in relation to its responsibilities for financial oversight and risk management (other than credit risk) and associated assurance.
 The ARC is independent from the financial management of the organisation.
 In particular, the Committee ensures that the internal control systems, including audit activities, are monitored actively and independently.
 The ARC reports to the Board after each meeting.

-The members of the Audit and Risk Committee during 2021 were Gerry O'Neill (Chair - Retired 29 August 2021), Enda Bannon (Chair from 15 September 2021 to 16 February 2022), Lorraine Corcoran (Appointed

-3 November 2011, Chair from 16 February 2022), Ronan Headon (Appointed 25 March 2021), Brendan Whelan (Resigned 17 February 2021) and Fiona Kilcullen.
+The members of the Audit and Risk Committee during 2022 were Enda Bannon (Chair to 16 February 2022, Resigned 14 December 2022), Lorraine Corcoran (Chair from 16 February 2022), Ronan Headon and Fiona Kilcullen.

-Credit Committee comprises three Board members.
+Credit Committee comprises up to three Board members.
 The role of the Credit Committee is to support the Board in relation to its responsibilities for issues of credit risk, control and governance and associated assurance.
 The Credit Committee is independent from the credit risk management of the organisation.
 In particular, the Committee ensures that credit underwriting activities are monitored actively and independently.
 The Credit Committee reports to the Board after each meeting.

-The members of the Credit Committee are John Irwin (Chair - Retired 25 November 2021), Audrey Boyd (Stepped down on appointment as Board Chair on 29 August 2021), Mags Brennan (Appointed 15 September 2021, Chair from 25 November 2021), Pat Horgan (Appointed 15 September 2021), and Thomas McEvoy.
+The members of the Credit Committee during 2022 were Mags Brennan (Chair), Pat Horgan and Thomas McEvoy (Resigned 1 September 2022).
 During the year, some Independent Observers attended Credit Committee meetings, at the invitation of the Committee.